TubercularOx/darkhaunter/laughter.md

 Deflect Harm is a spell unique to Call of Cthulhu that the Hunting Horror has as an at-will Spell-Like Ability, which removes it from the dramatic limitations associated with casting a Call of Cthulhu spell directly:

-> You deflect a number of successful incoming physical attacks equal to your level, although each attack you deflect causes you to take 2 points of temporary Intelligence damage.
+You deflect a number of successful incoming physical attacks equal to your level, although each attack you deflect causes you to take 2 points of temporary Intelligence damage.
 All attacks deflected must occur before your next action.

 While the spell only lasts for an action, it does require Concentration during that action to use it.
 In this scene, we see the Monster in the Dark sorting out its thoughts.
-Rich often presents concentration subtly rather than explicitly, and based on how it is handled in other instances, it is reasonable to infer that a creature visibly engaged in thought could also be maintaining an invincible shield.
+Rich often presents concentration subtly rather than explicitly, and based on how it is handled in other instances, it is reasonable to infer that a creature visibly engaged in thought could also be maintaining a magical shield that gives it space to think.

 The 20% miss chance from darkness and a miss or two from its AC help limit the Intelligence damage it takes.
 Even in an unfavorable scenario, the Hunting Horror's 17 Intelligence is enough to absorb the maximum possible 10 damage and remain functional.

 However, temporary Intelligence damage may still have lingering effects.
 Later in the same scene, the Monster in the Dark complains of being "really tired all of a sudden."
 Much later, in the Escape scene, the Monster in the Dark falls asleep after casting a spell that deals both Intelligence and Wisdom ability damage.
-Although it's not definitive, this pattern suggests that Rich may be using fatigue as a way to represent the effects of ability damage from *Call of Cthulhu* spells.
+Although it's not definitive, this pattern suggests that Rich may be using fatigue as a way to represent the effects of ability damage from Call of Cthulhu spells.

+### Breaking the Analogy

 In Belkar’s scene, the Monster in the Dark seems completely indifferent to attacks—reinforced by the Demon Roach’s "0 for 5" remark and Haley’s assumption that it isn’t even noticing the strikes.
-This framing encourages the audience to assume the same flawless defense applies in Miko’s scene, making it less obvious that Miko was actually landing hits on the Monster in the Dark.&#x20;
+These comments encourage the audience to believe that the same flawless defense was in play during Miko's similar scene, but that may be an exaggeration.

-It’s even possible that Miko’s attacks exceeded the Hunting Horror’s Fast Healing, but any signs of damage were masked by its laughter.
+The only evidence that Miko's attacks did no damage is the analogy with Belkar's scene, but if that analogy is broken by suggesting two different methods for the same effect, then it is possible that Miko’s attacks were effective, exceeding the Hunting Horror’s Fast Healing, but any signs of damage were masked by its laughter.
 Tickling can override pain responses, even in real life, meaning the Monster in the Dark could have been taking significant damage without reacting in a way that would normally signal injury.
 This raises the possibility that Miko could have eventually defeated it, had it remained in place long enough—despite later impressions that it is invincible.

+But it should be noted that even in unfavorable scenarios Miko is only doing a few more than 10 points of damage per round, which is then immediately reduced by Fast Healing 10.
+There is no chance the Hunting Horror is an easy kill.

+This is the kind of reveal that makes me imagine Rich laughing.
+He structured the scenes so that we naturally overestimated the Monster in the Dark’s power, turning what seemed like an unsolvable problem into a lesson about how easily we can misjudge a situation based on limited information.